 What is a secured credit card?

-What is the difference between a secured vs unsecured credit card?
+secured vs unsecured credit card?
 A secured credit card is a type of credit card account that you back (or “secure”) with a deposit of your personal funds.
 Your deposit serves as collateral for the issuing bank, and it significantly reduces the risk involved in approving you for a new credit card account.
 In the event you don’t pay as promised, the secured credit card issuer can use your deposit to cover the debt.

 In general, the cash deposit you make when you open a secured credit card is equal to the credit limit you receive on the account.
 In other words, a $300 deposit often results in a credit limit of the same amount.
 On the other hand, some card issuers, like Self, may give you the opportunity to access an additional unsecured credit limit increase to supplement your deposit.
 So, your credit limit could exceed the size of your deposit in these situations.
-(See more about how security deposits for secured credit cards work.)
+(See more about

 Aside from the initial deposit, a secured credit card works the same as an unsecured card.
 You can use the card anywhere that accepts an unsecured credit card as a form of payment.
 Furthermore, anytime you use your card (or the secured credit card issuer charges you an annual fee or the interest rate), you’ll need to make a payment to the credit card issuer by your statement due date.